Georgia Harrison continuing to ‘struggle’ with online spread of revenge porn

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Georgia Harrison has said she continues to “really struggle” with how a sexually explicit video of her remains readily available online.
+Reality star Georgia Harrison is opening up about the “struggle” she continues to face as a sexually explicit video of her remains available on the internet.

-She waived her right to anonymity, and 35-year-old Bear was jailed after being found guilty in 2023 of voyeurism and of two counts of disclosing private sexual photographs and films with intent to cause distress.
+Harrison waived her right to anonymity, and 35-year-old Bear was sentenced to 21 months in prison after being found guilty in 2023 of voyeurism and of two counts of disclosing private sexual photographs and films with intent to cause distress.
+He was released in January 2024 after serving nearly 11 months.

-Harrison is fronting a two-part series with ITV, called Georgia Harrison: Porn, Power, Profit, where she looks into the issue of deepfakes and image-based sexual abuse.
+Now, Harrison, who has remained outspoken about her ex, will be diving deep into the issues of deepfakes and image-based sexual abuse in a new two-part docu-series for ITV titled Georgia Harrison: Porn, Power, Profit.

 Asked about the biggest challenge in making the documentary, she said: “I would say obviously the hardest part for me was having to see how widespread my video still is.